achimwinter/oci-k8s/README.md

 You get 4 oCpus and 24GB memory which are split into two worker-instances (`VM.Standard.A1.Flex` -> arm), allowing good resource utilization.
 The boot partions are 100Gb each, allowing `longhorn` to use around 60GB as in cluster storage.
-For the ingress class we use `nginx` with the oracle Flexible LB (10Mbps), because that's free as well.
+For the ingress class we use `traefik` with the oracle Flexible LB (10Mbps), because that's free as well.

 > :warning: This project uses arm instances, no x86 architecture